Enid-Sky/flask-launch-command/README.md

 - Create an account with Twilio and get an API key.

-- Store the key in a file names 'secrets.sh'
+- Store the key in a file named 'secrets.sh'

     `source secrest.sh`